To Sync or Not to Sync: Pros and Cons of Device Syncing

 Privacy is in turn closely linked with security.
 The ability to sync so many devices often relies upon the use of external memory storage, either external or something akin to Apple’s iCloud or Microsoft’s OneDrive, which has the potential to be accessed by people outside of your company.
 The verification of identity of these services should be enough to deter most amateurs, but the worry that someone more determined could force access is an issue with the process of device syncing.
 In this case there is not much to be done other than trust in the companies that provide these services and that their security measures are competent enough for your needs.

 Weighing up on whether or not to sync your data?
 Don’t hesitate to give us a call and discuss your options with our friendly team!
-We are a growing IT Support company based in Lancaster, contact us on 01524 581690 or email us at [email protected].
+We are a growing IT Support company based in Lancaster, contact us on 01524 581690 or email us at info@q2q-it.com.